-Visual functions that decrease as people age are: visual acuity, peripheral vision, visual acuity in poor light and sensitivity to glare, contrast sensitivity, detection of movement, and color vision [98][61][100][54].
+The visual functions which decrease as people age are: visual acuity, peripheral vision, visual acuity in poor light and sensitivity to glare, contrast sensitivity, detection of movement, and colour vision (Shinar & Schieber, 1991; Klein, 1991; Sivak, 1995; Holland, 2001).

-Decreases in visual acuity (the ability to see details) generally accelerate after the age of 50 [17].
-The decrease of visual acuity often occurs so slowly, that people don't notice their visual acuity becoming worse and they therefore often overestimate their visual powers.
-In many cases, the visual acuity of drivers is below the legal standards without them knowing it.
-Good visual acuity is not only important for the perception of traffic signs and signals, but also for long distance view that is specifically needed for overtaking on secondary roads [42].
+Decreases in visual acuity (the ability to see details) generally accelerate after the age of 50 (Corso, 1971).
+The decrease of visual acuity often occurs so slowly, that people do not notice their visual acuity becoming worse and people therefore often overestimate their visual powers.
+In many cases, the visual acuity of drivers is below the legal standard, without their knowing it.
+Good visual acuity is not only important for the perception of traffic signs and signals, but also for long-distance sight that is specifically needed for overtaking on secondary roads (Groot, 1999).

 The visual field determines to what extent objects and events situated outside the fixation point are perceptible.
 Adequate peripheral vision is one of the most important prerequisites for safe driving.
-It is necessary to see cars in adjacent lanes when making a lane change, to keep the car centered in its lane, to see a pedestrian leaving the pavement or to see another car approaching an intersection.
-Defects in peripheral vision typically occur in patients with glaucoma (increased eye pressure), macular degeneration, diabetes, and after stroke or other cerebral diseases [42].
-These diseases are found more often amongst older drivers (see eye disorders).
+The driver has to see cars in adjacent lanes when making a lane change, to keep the car centered in its lane; to see a pedestrian leaving the pavement or to see another car approaching an intersection.
+Defects in peripheral vision typically occur in patients with glaucoma (increased eye pressure), macular degeneration, diabetes, and after stroke or other cerebral diseases (Groot, 1999).
+These diseases are found more often amongst older drivers).

-Functional impairments relevant for driving in the dark are nighttime visual acuity and sensitivity to glare.
-Impaired nighttime visual acuity is the result of two age-related changes that reduce the amount of light reaching the retina: reduced pupil size and yellowing of the lens [86].
-A consequence of reduced retinal illumination is that sources must be of higher intensity to be seen at night [86].
-However, older adults' increased vulnerability to disability glare makes it important to assure that lighting is appropriately directed [62]: sensitivity to glare, which increases between the ages of 40 and 70, leads to a slower recovery from headlights and other reflecting sources Fozard et al. (1977) cited in Aizenberg & McKenzie [3].
-Cataract is one of the main causes of sensitivity to glare among older people [42].
+Functional impairments relevant for driving in the dark are night-time visual acuity and sensitivity to glare.
+Impaired nighttime visual acuity is the result of two age-related changes that reduce the amount of light reaching the retina: reduced pupil size and yellowing of the lens (Olson, Sivak & Egan, 1983).
+A consequence of reduced retinal illumination is that sources must be of higher intensity to be seen at night (Olson, Sivak & Egan, 1983).
+However, older adults' increased vulnerability to disability glare makes it important to assure that lighting is appropriately directed (Kline & Scialfa, 1997): sensitivity to glare, which increases between the ages of 40 and 70, leads to a slower recovery from headlights and other reflecting sources (Fozard et al., 1977; cited in Aizenberg & McKenzie, 1997).
+Cataract is one of the main causes of sensitivity to glare among older people (Groot, 1999).

-As far as contrast sensitivity is concerned, older adults have more trouble discriminating small details and this becomes worse at low illumination levels.
+As far as contrast sensitivity is concerned, older adults have more trouble discerning small details and this becomes worse at low illumination levels.
 Contrast sensitivity is - even more than visual acuity - necessary for the perception of (the information on) traffic signs.
-Besides this, contrast sensitivity is also believed to play a role in distance perception and the estimation of the speed of moving objects [98][54].
+Besides this, contrast sensitivity is also believed to play a role in distance perception and the estimation of the speed of moving objects (Shinar & Schieber, 1991; Holland, 2001).

-The age-related changes in color vision relevant to driving also concern contrast.
-Older adults have problems discriminating between blue, blue-green and violet: not important colors for the perception of traffic signs and signals.
-However, older adults also have problems discriminating between colors that are very much alike.
-Therefore, the differences between colors used in displays of Intelligent Transportation Systems should be as large as possible [54].
+The age-related changes in colour vision relevant to driving also concern contrast.
+Older adults have problems discriminating between blue, blue-green and violet: not important colours for the perception of traffic signs and signals.
+However, older adults also have problems discriminating between colours that are very much alike.
+Therefore, the differences between colours used in displays of Intelligent Transportation Systems should be as pronounced as possible (Holland, 2001).

-Detection of movement decreases with increasing age as a result of age-related changes to neural mechanisms and a less smooth movement of the oculomotor system that is also the result of the ageing process.
-Obviously, the ability to detect movement is very important for safe driving, not only for being able to detect vehicles driving on a crossing road and to estimate their speed, but also for being able to detect changes in the speed of vehicles straight ahead of them, i.e. stopping, slowing down, speeding up, and reversing [98][54].
+Detection of movement decreases with increasing age.
+This is as a result of age-related changes to neural mechanisms and a less smooth movement of the oculomotor system which results from the ageing process.
+Obviously, the ability to detect movement is very important for safe driving, not only to detect vehicles approaching from the sideand to estimate their speed, but also to detect changes in the speed of the vehicles ahead, i.e. stopping, slowing down, speeding up, and reversing (Shinar & Schieber,1991; Holland, 2001).